 Last month, while on spring break, my fiancé and I decided that we were going to return from vacation to put our excuses aside and finally do something we’d been telling ourselves we’d do all year: wake up earlier.
 It’s really quite a simple goal, but for some reason we have never been able to accomplish it consistently.
-We were inspired by a couple that was on vacation with us, and set a goal for ourselves to wake up and work out in the morning before the day starts.
-A rather daunting challenge for me, while for others it is merely just a daily routine.
+We were inspired by a couple that was on vacation with us, and set a goal for ourselves to work out in the morning before the day starts.
+We decided that once and for all, we were going to conquer our excuses and finally create a habit.

 When I was in college marching band, our director would remind us daily that some of the best things you can do are the hardest to complete.
 He infused motivational tips into our rehearsals, and one that has stuck with me ever since is that it takes 21 days to create a habit.